dromara/fast-request/docs/en/guide/faq.md

 <Badge text="Solution" type="tip" />

-1. Configure the correct domain name and enable the 2 drop down boxes for project and environment
+1. Configure the correct domain name and enable the 2 drop-down boxes for the project and environment
-2. Set the correct url, for example to replace the variable {id} on the url, you can replace the variable in the Path Param tab
+2. Set the correct URL, for example, to replace the variable {id} on the URL, you can replace the variable in the Path Param tab

-## S: Fast positioning
+## S: Fast position

-After getting the focus of the window or pop-up box，Enter the letters to position，Then use the `↑` arrow or the `↓` arrow for jump positioning
+After getting the focus of the window or pop-up box, enter the letters to position, then use the `↑` arrow or the `↓` arrow for jump position

 For example: